Types of managers according to the level of management in the organization: Top-level (Top managers), Medium managers and Operations Managers.

 Leadership is manifested in interpersonal relationships.
 It is associated with achieving the goals of the organization so that followers perceive them as their own.
 Effective governance is inextricably linked to leadership.

-Therefore, to distinguish the leader and the manager from each other, we will consider them both together and separately to reach the desired conclusions.
+Therefore, in order to distinguish the leader and the manager from each other, we will consider them both together and separately.
+In this way, we will be able to draw objective conclusions.

 Types of managers according to the level of management in the organization: